eProsima/Fast-DDS/UPGRADING.md

 | DynamicPubSubType::getKey(const void* const, `InstanceHand`*, bool) | DynamicPubSubType::compute_key(const void* const, `InstanceHand`&, bool) |
 | DynamicPubSubType::getSerializedSizeProvider(const void* const, `DataRepresentationId_t`) | DynamicPubSubType::calculate_serialized_size(const void* const, `DataRepresentationId_t`) |

+Review your code for any APIs marked with the `FASTDDS_DEPRECATED` and `FASTDDS_TODO_BEFORE` macros.
+Note that these deprecated APIs have been removed in Fast DDS v3.
+Make the necessary updates to your implementation to ensure compatibility with the new version.

 ### Step 8: Update Structs, Enums, and Variables

 As part of the Fast DDS migration, several structs, enums, and variables have been updated.
 You will need to modify your code to reflect these changes: